 Table Tennis Cons:

-• Not as physically demanding as football: Football includes a lot more strength and players are at constant risk of being brutally tackled which can end careers.
+• Not as physically demanding as football: Football includes a lot more strength.
+Players are at constant risk of being brutally tackled which can end careers.
 Table Tennis does not face such risk, thus allows more freedom to express oneself.

 • Awareness: Table tennis does not require 360-degree awareness unlike football makes playing more simplistic in that aspect.

 • Equipment: Table Tennis constantly develops new high tech materials; blades and rubbers providing huge advantages over those who don’t have access to them or struggle to adapt.
-The equipment creates many variations of play allowing certain styles to over comes players whom are technically better.
-In Football the equipment used only offers small marginal gains, which allows clear skill based players to shine instantly.
+The equipment creates many variations of play allowing certain styles to overcome players who are technically better.
+In Football the equipment used only offers small marginal gains, which allows clear skill-based players to shine instantly.

-Of course there is so much more to cover and I would love to see a scientific view point, but currently that's unavailable and I am interested in hearing what your thoughts and opinions.
-I will gather this information, and from what people have say, I will publish another article with a more conclusive answer to the question.
+Of course there is so much more to cover and I would love to see a scientific viewpoint but currently, that’s unavailable.
+I am interested in hearing your thoughts and opinions.
+I will gather will gather further information hopefully provided by the readers.
+From there, I will publish another article. with a more conclusive answer to the question.